rust-lang/rfcs/text/0000-unsafe-attributes.md

 ```

 For backwards compatibility reasons, using these attributes outside of
 `unsafe(...)` is just a lint, not a hard error.
-Initially, this lint will be
+The lint is called
-allow-by-default.
-Unsafe attributes that are added in the future can
+`unsafe_attr_outside_unsafe`.
+Initially, this lint will be allow-by-default.
-hard-require `unsafe` from the start since the backwards compatibility concern
+Unsafe attributes that are added in the future can hard-require `unsafe` from
-does not apply to them.
+the start since the backwards compatibility concern does not apply to them.

 Syntactically, for each unsafe attribute `attr`, we now also accept
 `unsafe(attr)` anywhere that `attr` can be used. `unsafe` cannot be nested,